-Cashier is generally most trusted person in the finance team as he possesses hard cash of the organization.
-His Job is right start from withdrawing the amount from the bank to settle expenses and generally includes accounting for the same.
-We can summarise job of cashier in the following points;
+Cashier is generally the most trusted person in the finance team as he possesses hard cash of the organization.
+His Job is right to start from withdrawing the amount from the bank to settle expenses and generally includes accounting for the same.
+We can summarise the job of cashier in the following points;

 - Withdrawing amount from the bank in the permissible limit on time to time.

-- Vouching the authenticity of expenditures and making the payment of the same post checking the appropriate approval is being taken.
+- Vouching for the authenticity of expenditures and making the payment of the same post checking the appropriate approval is being taken.

 - Creating petty cash voucher for each payment in cash and attaching supporting of the same to that.
-I.e. if reimbursement to employee is paid for travelling expenses than travel ticket shall be attached with the voucher.
+I.e. if reimbursement to the employee is paid for travelling expenses than travel ticket shall be attached with the voucher.

-- Passing appropriate entries in the accounting system in proper head of income or expenses and get authorized the same.
+- Passing appropriate entries in the accounting system in a proper head of income or expenses and get authorized the same.

-Post a primary scrutiny of voucher, Cashier placed the voucher to the higher management for their approval to settle the transaction.
+Post a primary scrutiny of a voucher, Cashier placed the voucher to the higher management for their approval to settle the transaction.
 The responsibility to control the cash transaction is primarily of cashier but authorizer shall also be held responsible for his authorization to a transaction.
 Hence he should first be sure what he is authorizing.
 The authoriser post considering the transaction shall decide to approve or disapprove the transaction;

 - Shall check the voucher and accordingly approve or disapprove the same.

 - There are some legal restrictions on making payment in cash above a certain limit.
 Sometimes it may be technical enough so that the cashier would not have knowledge of the same.
 The authorizer should check the same and shall disapprove such payments.

 - Sign and authorized the voucher and if he do feel shall put his remarks on the voucher itself for the future reference.